GabrielSlima/blog/articles/software-development-life-cycle.md

     </p>
     <h4>Coding or Implementation</h4>
     <p>
         The implementation phase is very simple.
-The desing is translated into actual code.
+The design is translated into actual code.
     </p>
     <h4>Testing</h4>